cs-ufrn/training-competitive-python/README.md

 ## Questions
 Under construction.

+## Solutions
+You can find them in the folder `solution`.

 ## Teaching
-A suggestion for a sequence of questions to work with the students in a presencial class is:
+A suggestion for a sequence of questions to work with the students in a class is:

 1. A
 2. C